Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 More than that, from where I'm standing it's very clear my I doesn't have a head either.

 The next thing I notice (if I tell the truth about it) is I really don't have a clue about how I arose.
 I spend most of my life as an impostor pretending I know how I arose.
 Here I'm not speaking about my physical birth.
 Yes I understand the biology of physical birth up to a point, beyond which even though I don't understand it all the way, I simply accept there's an explanation.
 What I don't have a clue about is how I, my space, my consciousness, my experientiability arose.
-Strange as it may sound, the most comprehensible thing about I is: I is incomprehensible (as Albert Einstein may have said).
+Strange as it may sound, the most comprehensible thing about I is: I is incomprehensible (as Professor Albert Einstein may have said).

 That, too, occurs to me as profoundly odd when I inquire into it.
 I, my space, my consciousness, my experientiability is the single most obvious evidence of my life.
 Actually it's more than that.
-I, my space, my consciousness, my experientiability is my life.
+I, my space, my consciousness, my experientiability is Life itself.
 And yet I don't have a clue as to how I arose, as to how I came about.
 But I live my life as if I do.
 That's odd.
 I find that profoundly odd.

 When you inquire into the evidence called I, more sooner than later you have to confront I's matter of scale* and I's size.
 How big am I?
 Do I have an edge ie a border?
 Do I have a limit?